-This Malaysia backpacking route is based on the amazing trip I took here.
-It was the first place I visited in Southeast Asia during my first year solo travelling and I learned a lot.
+Malaysia was the first place I visited on my Southeast Asia trip during my first year of solo travelling, and I learned a lot.
 This itinerary is perfect for backpackers as I give budget tips, but the beautiful places listed are a must-see for any traveller.
 Along with backpacking Java, it’s my favourite Southeast Asia route out of everywhere I’ve been!

 What struck me most about Malaysia is how varied it could be from place to place.
-I found myself going from modern city to jungle fun to beach paradise to old town.
-Here’s my tips for each of the places I visited and a recommended itinerary if you want to see a little bit of everything!
+I went from a modern city to jungle fun, beach paradise, and historic towns.
+Here are my tips for each place I visited and a recommended itinerary if you want to see a little bit of everything!

 USEFUL INFORMATION BEFORE YOU GO: